dotmailer/dotmailer-magento-extension/README.md

 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
 - Request a feature on our [community forum](https://support.dotmailer.com/hc/en-gb/community/topics/200432508-Feedback-and-feature-requests)

+# V6.4.3

+###### Security
+- On installation, we now auto generate a unique secret key used to access signup extension dynamic content and trial signup callback

 # V6.4.2